Kunull/Blog/blog/2024-03-19-icca-review.md

 As for the questions, there are 46 theory question divided into three domains:
 - Cloud Concepts
 - Cloud Services
-- Cloud Security and Regulatory Compliance.
+- Cloud Security and Regulatory Compliance

 There are also 4 practical questions that are to be solved in the exam lab.